pommevilla/reimagined-journey/content/blog/20210823_learning_shiny/index.md

 ![](shiny-db.png)

 You can play with the app [here](https://pommevilla.shinyapps.io/shiny_penguins) and check out the code [here](https://github.com/pommevilla/shiny_penguins/blob/main/R/app.R).
 It's a super simple app, but I wanted to get the hang of the Shiny workflow before I start doing some more intense ones.
+I'll blog my experience creating a Shiny app for reproducible microbial analysis when I get started with that.